peerkar/liferay-gsearch/README.md

  * [Part 5: Finale](https://web.liferay.com/web/petteri.karttunen/blog/-/blogs/creating-a-google-like-search-part-v-finale)

-## Why?
+## Background
-This project originally served for two purposes: experimenting with SOY & Metal.JS (which are a really great combination) but more importantly: to make a fast, bookmarkable, easily configurable and tunable, dynamic Liferay search.
+This project served many purposes for me.
+I wanted to experimenting with SOY & Metal.JS (which are a really great combination), practise writing OSGI compliant code but most importantly: I wanted to create an alternative search for Liferay which would have many of the features currently missing in the standard search portlet.

 ## Features

 * Google like  appearance and UX (at least I hope so)
 * Completely ajaxed interface (no page transitions)
-* 3 selectable search result layouts (for example Google like image search layout)
+* 3 selectable search result layouts (image card layout available for files / image)
 * Sortable search results (not available in default Liferay search)
 * Bookmarkable searches with short urls which can easily be collected to Google Analytics
 * Autocompletion & query suggestions
 * Automatic alternate search
 * Support for Boolean operators and Lucene syntax
-* Selectable (configurable):
+* Configurable:
  * Asset types to search for
  * Facets to retrieve
  * Sort fields
  * Fields to search for and their boosting
 * Experimental machine learning features to improve relevancy by means of:
  * Audience targeting
- * Geodistance information of the asset
 * Ability to include non-Liferay resources in the search results
 * Speed ; It's fast

 # Screenshots